evgenyneu/tarpan/README.md

 |              Model 1 | 7.53 (+4.63, -4.59) | 2.36 (+5.41, -2.35) |
 |              Model 2 | 8.87 (+9.05, -9.50) | 3.64 (+8.14, -3.61) |

-This table is a numerical version of the data shown by `save_tree_plot`.
+This table is a numerical version of the plot created by `save_tree_plot`.
 The values here are modes of the distributions and uncertainties are distances to 68% HPD intervals.

 ```Python
 from tarpan.cmdstanpy.compare_parameters import save_compare_parameters